-In 2015, the Audit Committee was comprised of three directors, all of whom were independent as defined by NASDAQ Rule 5605.
-In addition, Messrs.
-Lunger, Beecken and Brandt have been designated by the Board as "Audit Committee Financial Experts" under applicable rules and regulations of the SEC.
+In 2016, the Audit Committee was comprised of three directors both prior to and following the Merger, all of whom were independent as defined by NASDAQ Rule 5605.
+In addition, all 2016 Audit Committee members were designated by the Board as "Audit Committee Financial Experts" under applicable rules and regulations of the SEC.
 The Audit Committee has and continues to operate under a written charter adopted by the Board.
 This charter is reviewed at least annually by the Audit Committee and the Board and amended as determined appropriate.

 The Audit Committee reviews the Company's financial reporting process on behalf of the Board.
-In addition, the Audit Committee approves and retains the Company's independent registered public accounting firm.
+In addition, the Audit Committee approves and retains the Company's independent registered public accounting firm